mcp-amdsmi

 Example Usage

-Once integrated with Claude Code, you can use natural language queries:
+Once integrated with an MCP client (such as Claude Desktop), you can use natural language queries:

 • "What GPUs are available in the system?"